Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Conclusion

 In the future with the availability of more sources from the next observation run, a better measurement of the GW source population along with the cosmological parameters will be possible.
 This will shed light on the formation channels of the binary systems and the redshift dependence of the BH mass distribution.
+Also, improvement in the theoretical modeling will be required to capture the underlying distribution of the BBHs from both the first generation and second generations.